 Those who do not use WoodmenLife group health insurance will receive a $100 well-being reimbursement for participating in the Well-being Program.
-We encourage all associates to submit biometric results, so they are eligible for the Preferred Tier if they need to begin using our group health insurance at any point in 2019 (i.e. as a result of a qualifying event).
+We encourage all associates to submit biometric results, so they are eligible for the Preferred Tier if they need to begin using our group health insurance at any point (i.e. as a result of a qualifying event).

 What are my premium options?

 For health insurance rates, there will be a Standard Tier and a Preferred Tier.
 To receive the Preferred Tier (the lowest premium), you simply need to upload your biometric screening results to guidanceresources.com by the September 30 due date.
 The four biometric screening requirements (blood pressure, cholesterol, BMI, and glucose) will remain the same.